Skip to main content

 What to do if users have already been allocated the existing training?

-Learners either need to complete the training or administrators need to cancel the user from the training.
+Learners either need to complete the training or administrators need to cancel the user from the content, via the Users and Rules tab.

 What if a user is currently using the courses?